tegenton/Ink-Reader-Nephilim/grammar.md

 triggeredAbility -> 'At the beginning of your upkeep, sacrifice ' object ' unless you pay ' cost '.'
                  -> 'At the beginning of each player’s upkeep, ' object ' deals damage to that player equal to the number of Swamps they control.'
                  -> 'When ~ dies, its owner loses half their life, rounded up.'
+                 -> 'When ' object ' dies, ~ deals damage equal to that creature’s toughness to the creature’s controller.'
+                 -> 'At the beginning of the upkeep of enchanted enchantment’s controller, ~ deals 1 damage to that player.'

 statMod -> '+1/+1'
         -> '+0/+2'